ucb-bar/chisel2-deprecated/README.md

 To start working on a circuit with Chisel, create simple build.sbt and scala source file containing your Chisel code as follow.

-(You want your build.sbt file to contain a reference to Scala version greater or equal to 2.10 and a dependency on the Chisel library.)

     $ cat build.sbt
     scalaVersion := "2.10.2"